Mar 31 Summer Toys

-As the weather heats up, it is finally time to get all your summer “toys” out of storage and into the water or road.
-There are a lot of summer “toys”, whether you are slipping your boat into the water, hooking up your fifth wheel or kicking up some dirt on your ATV, having the proper insurance coverage is a necessity.
+As the weather heats up, it is finally time to get all your summer toys out of storage and into the water or back on the road.
+Whether you are slipping your boat into the water, hooking up your fifth wheel or kicking up some dirt on your ATV, having the proper insurance coverage is a necessity.

-Summer is the time to enjoy these “toys,” but make sure you have the proper coverage.
-You must be prepared as an accident with one of these “toys” can lead to property damage and a lawsuit.
+You must be prepared as an accident with any of these can lead to property damage and a lawsuit.
 It is wise to check your policies and be sure you are completely covered.

 Motorcycle insurance is very similar to auto insurance.
 It encompasses collision, comprehensive and liability.
 It is extremely important to carry the proper amount of liability insurance which will cover your financial obligations in accidents and will pay for damage to other property or people.
 Lastly, be sure to verify that passengers are covered as they are often excluded.